“We cannot become what we want by remaining what we are”

 38. Read to the elderly or children.

-39. Tell an employee’s manager how well his/her services were.
+39. Tell an employee’s manager how well their services were.

 40. Call an old friend.